How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Comparison to Observations of Close in Planets

 Note that this mass scale refers to the bare core mass of these planets; planets that do not undergo photoevaporation will accrete some amount of nebular gas, changing their observed radius (and, to a lesser extent, mass).

 Comparison between Equations \eqref{eq:m_flow_stellar} and \eqref{eqn:wuscale} shows that the scaling of this characteristic mass scale is exactly what we would expect if pebble accretion fuels the growth of these planets, only to be shut off by flow isolation.
+We note that \citet{w_2019} argues the characteristic mass scale identified in that work could be the thermal mass, whereas we have argued that this mass scale could be the flow isolation mass, which is generally less than or equal to the thermal mass.
+This difference stems from how the temperature profile in the inner regions of the protoplanetary disk and the scaling of various disk parameters with stellar mass are modeled.

-\citet{bkl_2019} investigated the occurrence rate of outer gas giant companions in systems that contain super-Earths by looking at trends in radial velocity data.
-They found an occurence rate of 39\% $\pm$ 7\% for planets 0.5-20 $M_{\mathrm{jup}}$ at 1-20 AU, and also demonstrated that systems that host super-Earths are more likely to contain an outer gas giant planet.
+Using previously published planetary systems, \citet{zw_2018} calculated the correlation between systems with ``cold" Jupiters and inner super-Earths.
+They found that 90\% of systems that host an outer cold Jupiter contain inner super-Earths. \citet{bkl_2019} further investigated the occurrence rate of such outer gas giant companions in systems that contain super-Earths by taking radial velocity data on systems containing super-Earths and looking for trends in the radial velocity signals.
+They found an occurrence rate of 39\% $\pm$ 7\% for planets 0.5-20 $M_{\mathrm{jup}}$ at 1-20 au, and also demonstrated that systems that host super-Earths are more likely to contain an outer gas giant planet.